ItsDrike/itsdrike.com/content/posts/gnupg/index.md

 ## Sharing your keys

-Now that you've created your public-private key pair, and managed to import someone elses public key, you'll probably want to know how to actually share your own keys.
+Now that you've created your public-private key pair, and managed to import someone else's public key, you'll probably want to know how to actually share your own keys.

 ### Sharing public key